 Include a “No-Contest Clause” in your will or trust, which discourages family disputes over inheritances.
 With this clause, any of your heirs that chooses to contest the will not be entitled to receive any part of the inheritance.

-If you have questions regarding family heirlooms, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding family heirlooms, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.